-If the proposed amendments are approved at the May 16, 2024 meeting, the amendments will result in increased revenue by approximately \$1.0 million in Fiscal Year 2024-25 due to both the new fees proposed and the 12% increase to existing fees that do not meet the cost-recovery goals outlined in the District's Cost Recovery Policy.
+If the proposed amendments are approved, they will become effective on July 1, 2024.
+The amendments will result in increased revenue by approximately \$1.0 million in Fiscal Year 2024-25 due to both the new fees proposed and the 12% increase to existing fees that do not meet the cost-recovery goals outlined in the District's Cost-Recovery Policy.
 Additional revenue is also anticipated to be collected in future years as specific schedules are increased by 12% per year for up to 10 years to achieve a cost-recovery rate of 85%.